 - 1. District Grant applications may be submitted starting April 1 and end on May 31 of each grant cycle year. - 2.
 District Grant applications must be submitted through the Grants Module in DACdb. - 3.
 The SHARE Committee will approve/reject applications by July 31 each Rotary year. - 4.
 The District Foundation Chair will submit a spending plan (District Block Grant) to TRF by August 15 each year. - 5.
 No Club may start its Grant Project until The Rotary Foundation approves the District Spending Plan and an official approval is sent to the Club from the District via email. - 6.
-Final Reports must be submitted through the DACDB Grant Module with copies of project receipts, pictures and evidence of Club participation. - 7.
+Final Reports must be submitted through the DACdb Grant Module with copies of project receipts, pictures, and evidence of Club participation. - 7.
 Pre-Funding of a project may be granted by the SHARE committee if a club requests pre-funding. - 8.
 A project's final report and all required receipts are due no later than 45 days after the project completion date established on the District Grant Application or extended completion date approved by the SHARE Committee.
-Failure to file the final report may result in Club disqualification of all Rotary Grants and reimbursement of grant funds back to the District from the Club. - 9.
-Projects which cannot be completed by April 30 will be funded on a project-by-project basis determined by the DG and TRF chair in consultation with the club. - 10.
+Failure to file the final report may result in Club disqualification of all Rotary Grants and reimbursement of grant funds back to the District from the Club - 9.
+Projects which cannot be completed by April 30 will be funded on a project-by-project basis determined by the District Governor and The District Rotary Foundation chair in consultation with the club. - 10.
 District Grant requests for any project, which by its nature cannot be fully funded by June 15, may be declined initially, or a prior approval may be rescinded. - 11.
-The SHARE Committee shall affirm the eligibility of Clubs and project suitability, as well as, the appropriateness, within TRF guidelines, of projects for which grants are sought. - 12.
+The SHARE Committee shall affirm the eligibility of Clubs and project suitability, as well as the appropriateness, within TRF guidelines, of projects for which grants are sought. - 12.
 The SHARE Committee may prioritize projects presented in any batch period, or fund projects prorata, or on any other basis it chooses, applying the Four Way Test. - 13.
-The SHARE Committee has the authority to fund all, any or none of the eligible projects presented.
+If a club has multiple grants, the club must prioritize the grants submitted. - 14.
+The SHARE Committee has the authority to fund all, any or none of the eligible projects presented. - 15.
+District DDF requests shall be evaluated only after the SHARE committee has reviewed all club requests. - 16.
+Excess funds from grants after completion shall go to the District Governor and District Rotary Foundation Chair to determine where to be allocated.